 Gilles joined Adelaide Psychological Services in 2006 after gaining extensive experience as a Trauma and Organizational psychologist and, as an Occupational Psychologist.
 He has experience working with clients who face multiple barriers to employment and general functional capacity issues including complex injuries, chronic pain, brain injury, trauma, mental health issues, and a range of physical disabilities.

 Gilles provides psychological therapy and medico-legal assessments for people with the following issues: Return to work and to the community, Motor Vehicle Accident, Personal injury, Emotional harm, Victim of crime, Victim of abuse in institutional care, Medical negligence and Assessment of capacity to consent to medical procedures.

 Gilles sees adolescents and adults with depression and anxiety.
 Gilles offers therapy in French for French speaking clients.
 Gilles accepts referrals from GP’s via Medicare, specialists in Rehabilitation and from Lawyers.

-Sarah has experience working with parents, couples, children, groups and individuals.
-She has a special interest in depression, anxiety, perinatal mental health, grief, and loss, parenting issues, behavioural problems, addiction, relationship problems, interpersonal issues, managing emotions, anger management, sleep problems and motivational issues.
-Sarah integrates a range of approaches including Cognitive Behavioural therapy (CBT), narrative therapy, Acceptance and Commitment therapy (ACT) and Motivational Interviewing.
+Sarah also has a special interest in therapy in perinatal mental health, grief and loss, emotional regulation, and parenting.
+Sarah integrates a range of approaches including cognitive behavioural therapy (CBT), narrative therapy, acceptance and commitment therapy (ACT) and motivational interviewing.